mattandersoninf/HackNJIT2018/README.md

 # ResPort
 ------
-[Hackathon Project] ResPort (RESearch PORTal) is a portal intended to be used by the students and faculty of NJIT to help bring awareness to research opportunities for students and teachers.
+[Hackathon Project] ResPort (RESearch PORTal) is a portal intended to be used by the students and faculty of New Jersey Institute of Technology (NJIT) to help bring awareness to research opportunities for students and teachers.
+As of now, the project is deployed on NJIT's debug servers (afsaccess1.njit.edu), which means no one outside NJIT network can use the portal.
 While this project is not 100% ready, below are some of the current functionalities we built within 24 hours of the competition:

 Current Functionalities
 ---